jalexvig/jalexvig.github.io/_posts/2015-09-22-jobcase-geolocation.md

 This turns `"TAMPA, FL 33601"` into `["tampa", "fl", "33601"]`.

 1. As postal codes seem to always come last, we check to see if the last element in the list is composed of digits, and if so, consume it.
 We use the first five digits as the postal code (to distill a zip+4 code).
 If only two digits exist, we will ignore this string entirely as that is indicative of a place in another country.
 So `"Hyderabad 02"` will be ignored.
-2. The next element(s) to be consumed is(are) represent the state.
+2. The next element(s) to be consumed represent(s) the state.
 This is either a state abbreviation (e.g. "nc") or the state name in full (e.g. "north carolina").
 We look backwards through the list to see if a state or an abbreviation exists.
 A full state name is translated to its state code through a predefined dictionary.
 3. The city is assumed to comprise the remaining elements.

 So for example